 This makes the hook one of the most important parts of your query letter, and that’s why writing a good one is so critical to your book’s success!

-5 steps for writing a hook that will grab your readers
+5 steps for writing a query letter hook that will grab your readers

 1. Start with your title

-Even before the agent reads the rest of your query, your title is triggering a subconscious response.
+Even before the literary agent reads the rest of your query letter, your title is triggering a subconscious response.
 When they read an uninspiring title, they start bracing themselves for an uninspiring experience.
 But when they read an unusual, intriguing title, they’ll be interested in learning more.

 2. Introduce your protagonist

-Introducing your protagonist is the first beat in your query letter’s hook.
+A one-sentence description of your protagonist is the first beat in your query letter hook.